Securing privileged access for hybrid and cloud deployments in Azure AD

 - Extend visibility and control to cloud apps

 - Create policies for access, activities, and data sharing

 - Automatically identify risky activities, abnormal behaviors, and threats

 - Minimize risk and automated threat prevention and policy enforcement

-The Cloud App Security SIEM agent integrates Cloud App Security with your SIEM server to enable centralized monitoring of Microsoft 365 alerts and activities.
-It runs on your server and pulls alerts and activities from Cloud App Security and streams them into the SIEM server.
+The Defender for Cloud Apps SIEM agent integrates Defender for Cloud Apps with your SIEM server to enable centralized monitoring of Microsoft 365 alerts and activities.
+It runs on your server and pulls alerts and activities from Defender for Cloud Apps and streams them into the SIEM server.
 For more information, see SIEM integration.